India may give reprieve to solar projects delayed by coronavirus fallout

 Orders for modules are mostly placed six months ahead of the start of commercial operations.

-Narasimhan, who also heads Raasi Group, which is building a 100-megawatt solar power project at Tamil Nadu, said Raasi was also requesting an extension to avoid facing any penalties, including a downward revision in tariffs.
+Narasimhan, who also heads Raasi Group, which is building a 100-megawatt solar power project at Tamil Nadu in southern India, said Raasi was also requesting an extension to avoid facing any penalties, including a downward revision in tariffs.

 “We’re discussing it with state government officials ... as this particular situation is beyond our control.” he said.